-This e-mail looked completely valid and it was from trusted source, so just required a simple answer.
+This e-mail looked completely valid and it was from trusted source, so it just required a simple answer.
 But when the bad guys got the answer, the next message was malicious.
 And BOOM… They have owned his administrator account, just like that.

-So today I will guide you through 6 steps you can take with little cost and effort to improve your environment security and address common issues related to administrator accounts in Windows environment.
+So today I will guide you through 6 steps you can take with little cost and effort to improve your environment security and address common issues related to administrator accounts in the Windows environment.

 But before we begin to explore all the solutions, let’s first play a game.
 Take a pen and open your notepad to mark each of these steps you find relevant to your organization.
 Ready?
-So let’s start.
+So let’s begin.

 How does it help?
-It is slowing down lateral movement in your network and if a breach happens it requires each workstation to be taken over separately.
+It is slowing down lateral movement in your network and if a breach happens, it requires each workstation to be taken over separately.

 Administrators are working on their accounts on a daily basis.
 And that’s a bad idea…

 Then how to solve it?
-Let’s Introduce a strict separation of admin accounts from the regular ones.
+Let’s introduce a strict separation of admin accounts from the regular ones.
 Thus, it means no more Internet browsing or email checking as an admin.
 Every administrator needs to have a separate account and a dedicated admin workstation – especially domain admins.
 So create administration silos based on roles and functions in your organization.

 How does it help?
 Well, let’s assume a breach happened – credentials are stolen.
 Where can the attackers get access to?
 What they can steal?
 If you ensure that regular accounts are separated from privileged accounts, you make the attack harder to be executed.

 Your credentials are stolen… What now?!
 See which DEADLY mistakes to avoid as an admin: http://ctt.ec/ET2yf+